lucasBertola/microscope-angular/readme.md

 Commands
 --------

-Run web application in development mode:
+Run the web application in development mode (Opens the application in your browser)

 	npm run serve